commentary Romans 9

 1 I say the truth in Christ, I lie not, my conscience also bearing me witness in the Holy Ghost, 2 That I have great heaviness and continual sorrow in my heart.
 3 For I could wish that myself were accursed from Christ for my brethren, my kinsmen according to the flesh:

-Paul’s fervent affirmation, repeated in Romans 10:1, dispels any suspicion of prejudice from the Jewish quarter, for this chapter cuts to the heart of Israelite pride.
+Paul’s fervent affirmation, repeated in Romans 10:1, is given to dispel any suspicion of prejudice from the Jewish quarter, for this chapter cuts to the heart of Israelite pride.
 While the Gentiles were Paul’s main target of ministry (Rom 11:13), his constant yearning for the salvation of his countrymen cannot be denied.
 Indeed, his method of evangelism was to seek out first a Jewish synagogue upon entering a new village and begin preaching there.
 Some notable Jews were converted under the evangelism of Paul, but the general response of Judaism was to reject the Messiah of their own Scriptures.

 The so-called doctrine of election is largely drawn from several verses in this chapter, yet the general theme in which they are found should not be ignored.
 The Apostle is not speaking about personal salvation, but about the world-changing events which ratified the coming of the New Covenant.
-In truth, he is breaking some hard news to his Jewish readers!
-“God has rejected you as His chosen people and has elected the Gentiles because you did not seek Him in righteousness.”
-And then he shows from the Old Testament Scriptures that the Gentile inclusion was fore-ordained by God long before the world began.
+In truth, he is breaking some hard news to his Jewish readers: “God has rejected you as His chosen people and has elected the Gentiles because you did not seek Him in righteousness.”
+And then he shows from the Scriptures that the Gentile inclusion was fore-ordained by God even before the world began.

 Paul’s virtual willingness to die in the place of his Jewish kinsmen parallels Moses’ remarkable intercession before God on behalf of the children of Israel (Ex 32:31-32).
 Yet, remember the Lord’s response, Whosoever hath sinned against Me, him will I blot out of My book (Ex 32:33).